 Speaker: Rob Walch

 - There’s no such thing as a stream.
-What people think of as ‘streams’ are actually just progressive downloads.
+However what people think of as ‘streams’ are actually just progressive downloads.

 - If you’re an SEO, you can upload a link to your podcast along with a text transcript that can be optimized.
 You cannot upload a podcast to your website directly.

 - You need a host to be able to upload podcasts on iTunes.
-This host can be media files, but you should never host files on your WordPress site.
+This host can be media files.
+However you should never host files on your WordPress site.
 Doing so will slow down your site and may get you kicked off.

 - The ideal length for an episode is longer than 51 minutes.